Healthcare Search Trends

 A great part of a patient’s journey now happens when your doors are closed and often beyond the care you administer.
 A patient’s experience is increasingly influenced by the content and data readily available online, combined with the way they find information and how they share their health experience with others in their social networks.

 As a healthcare provider, this involves more than the treatment the patient receives; it entails how patients found you, the ease with which they scheduled their appointment, how they researched treatment options to share with those closest to them, and how they provided feedback after their visit.
+The patient experience is what they remember and what is important when they are referring to their healthcare provider.

 In a 2016 health industry analysis ROCK Health reported that 46% of Americans are now regarded as digital health adopters, having used three or more digital health tools.
 If your practice isn’t maximizing a digital marketing gameplan through patient testimonials and online review management, the ship may already have sailed forcing you to play catch-up.